yanghengtang/tp/docs/DeveloperGuide.md

 #### Implementation

 The listing of all doctors/patient in the database is facilitated by `LogicManager`.
-It extends `Logic` and stores the mediConnectParser that parses the user input, and the model in which the command is executed.
+It extends `Logic` and stores the `MediConnectParser` that parses the user input, and the model in which the command is executed.
 Additionally, it implements the following operations:

 * LogicManager#execute(String commandText) — Executes the given user String input and returns a CommandResult.